1. Purpose and scope

 8. Disclosing concerns externally

-Adverity strongly encourages individuals to report all concerns via internal reporting channels as outlined in section 4. above.
+Adverity strongly encourages individuals to report concerns mentioned in section 3. via the internal reporting channel as outlined in section 4. above.
 In most cases individuals should not find it necessary to notify anyone externally.
-However, the law acknowledges that it may be appropriate under certain circumstances for individuals to disclose their concerns to an external body, such as a competent external reporting authority1.
+However, the law acknowledges that it may be appropriate under certain circumstances for individuals to disclose concerns which are determined by law (mentioned in the first paragraph in section 3.) to an external body, such as a competent external reporting authority.
+In Austria, the competent authority for external reporting is The Federal Office for the Prevention of and Fight against Corruption (Das Bundesamt zur Korruptionsprävention und Korruptionsbekämpfung) with address at Herrengasse 7, 1010 Vienna.

 9. Malicious report